The Peters Sisters: The Forgotten Tennis Legends Who Paved the Way

-There are a lot of women who’ve made some tremendous strides in history and are continually paving the way and making our society better.
-Although women’s month salutes all women of all backgrounds here at The Narrative Matters, we want to ensure that we highlight and report on Black women and women of color who may not get the recognition in mainstream media.
+There are a lot of women who’ve made tremendous strides in history and are continually paving the way to make our society better.
+Although women’s month salutes women of all backgrounds, here at The Narrative Matters, we want to ensure that we highlight and report on Black women and women of color who may not get recognition in mainstream media.
 Therefore, it’s our pleasure to highlight Margaret and Matilda Peters.

-Countless articles about Venus and Serena Williams, the famous tennis sisters.
-Although there’s been a contrast between the Williams sisters and the Peters sisters, you can’t compare the women.
+Countless articles discuss Venus and Serena Williams, the famous tennis sisters.
+Although a contrast exists between the Williams sisters and the Peters sisters, you cannot simply compare the women.
 The Peters sisters came up in an era of American apartheid that enforced segregation in the laws of that day.
 Cara Chards (May 12, 2022) reports that the Peters sisters were born in the Georgetown district of Washington D.C. in 1915 and 1917, respectively.
 Margaret and Matilda Peters were legendary women tennis players who took the world by storm at a very early age.

-Their fame was from the 1930s to the 1950s.
-They were very passionate about tennis and had unique talents.
-Margaret and Matilda have also dedicated students.
-While in high school, they were discovered by a tennis coach from the Tuskegee Institute.
-The coach Cleve Abbott decided to offer the Peters sisters a four-year scholarship for college to impulse their tennis careers.
-This was rare for women athletes.
+Their fame spanned from the 1930s to the 1950s.
+They possessed a deep passion for tennis and unique talents.
+Margaret and Matilda also dedicated themselves as students.
+While in high school, a tennis coach from the Tuskegee Institute discovered them.
+Coach Cleve Abbott decided to offer the Peters sisters a four-year scholarship for college to impulse their tennis careers.
+This opportunity was rare for women athletes at the time.

-Both Margaret and Matilda decided to wait to go to college simultaneously to experience their budding tennis careers.
-It has been said through the literature that the two sisters were nicknamed “Pete” and “Repeat” for their doubles playing skills and last name.
+Both Margaret and Matilda decided to wait so they could go to college simultaneously to experience their budding tennis careers together.
+Literature states that people nicknamed the two sisters “Pete” and “Repeat” for their doubles playing skills and last name.
 The Peters Sisters attended Tuskegee University in 1937.
-Segregation laws did not allow African Americans to compete against Whites, so the Peters sisters played in the American Tennis Association (ATA), which was created to give Black Americans a forum to play tennis competitively.
+Segregation laws did not allow African Americans to compete against Whites, so the Peters sisters played in the American Tennis Association (ATA), which organizers created to give Black Americans a forum to play tennis competitively.

-Fitzgerald (July 8, 2018) reports that in college, “both sisters played basketball and tennis, but they were best known for their doubles play in tennis and were exceptionally good at moves such as “slice serve” and “chop shots,” and had powerful backhands.”
-While in college, they played in the American Tennis Association, ATA, tournaments.
-The ATA is the Black American tennis league that still exists today.
-They both graduated from Tuskegee in 1941 with degrees in physical education.”
+Fitzgerald (July 8, 2018) reports that in college, “both sisters played basketball and tennis, but they were best known for their doubles play in tennis and were exceptionally good at moves such as ‘slice serve’ and ‘chop shots,’ and had powerful backhands.”
+While in college, they played in the American Tennis Association (ATA) tournaments.
+The ATA is a Black American tennis league that still exists today.
+They both graduated from Tuskegee in 1941 with degrees in physical education.

 After graduating from Tuskegee University, they both continued to play tennis in the American Tennis Association.
 The sisters won 14 Doubles Tennis titles between 1938 and 1953.
-They were never allowed to compete against that era’s great White Doubles Players.
-By the 1960s and beyond, when segregation in tennis started to dismantle, the Peters sisters were past their prime.
+Officials never allowed them to compete against that era’s great White Doubles Players.
+By the 1960s and beyond, when segregation in tennis started to dismantle, the Peters sisters had passed their prime.

 References: